ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/ucsd/openroad/20230727-luarss/index.md

 - Top pages are usually landing pages: `index.html`, `main/README.html`, `main/src/README.html`.
 We thus prioritised making these pages more readable and concise.

 - This is followed by tutorial `/tutorials/index.html` and `/search.html`.
-The prominence of these made us shift the tutorials to a more prominent.
+The prominence of the tutorials page made us shift the tutorials link to a higher position on the left navigation sidebar.
 Search tips were also included to obtain better search results.
 More about search in the next section.

 - Next, as OpenROAD consists of 20 tools: traffic analytics helps us come up with an order to update: `ifp`, `gui`, `odb`, `ppl`, `sta`, `grt`, `mpl`, `gpl`, `rsz`, `rcx`. `pdn`, `cts`, `psm`